 - Engagement of students in program, project, or activity

 - Demonstrated enthusiasm for enhancing the educational experience at K-State

-Students are invited to share their experience of the future depicted in The Ghost Map.
-What aspect of that world has made a lasting impact on you?
+Students are invited to share their experience of the issues raised in The Ghost Map.
+What did you learn from Steven Johnson about yourself or your community?

-This experience can be shared through a non-fiction essay, creative writing, music, video, visual art, (filmed) performance art, games, or some other medium.
-Entries should indicate the basis for the experience, such as Ernest Cline’s novel, the conversation with Ernest Cline, a classroom discussion, or another event or program or reading selection.
+This experience can be shared through a non-fiction essay, creative writing, music, video, visual art, (filmed) performance art, or some other medium.
+You are also encouraged to submit a short (2 minute) personal video.
+Entries should indicate the basis for the experience, such as the book, Steven Johnson’s lecture, conversation with Steven Johnson, a classroom discussion, or another event or program or reading selection.

 The contest is open to all K-State students.
-The winning submission will receive a $150 book scholarship.
+The winner will receive a $150 scholarship for the Spring 2015 semester.

 KSBN Faculty/Staff Award